 (5) Unclassified athletes (also sighted) are allowed in the European Cup;

-(6) A club can use a maximum of one foreign player for each Champions League stage.
+(6) A club can use a maximum of one foreign player for each EGCA European Cup.
 This foreign player can also come from outside of Europe.
-The foreign player does not have to be the same player at the Qualification Stage and the Final Stage; it is possible to change this foreign player.

 (7) An athlete is not considered a foreign player if one of the following criteria is met: